fpgaprince/rtd/docs/source/fpga.rst

 What is an FPGA
 ==================
-Field Programmable Gate Arrays (FPGAs) are semiconductor devices with pre-defined available logic blocks and programmable interconnect, referred to as its architecture.
+Field Programmable Gate Arrays (FPGAs) are semiconductor devices with pre-defined configurable logic blocks (CLB) and programmable interconnects..
-By developing and defining the relationship between the blocks and interonnections (in other words, the logic), we can create tasks, functions and/or algorithms specific to an application.
+By developing and defining the relationship between theses blocks and interconnections (in other words, the logic) and dedicated hardware, we can create tasks, complex functions and/or algorithms specific for an application.

 Why FPGA
 ==================
-Reconfigurability, parallelism, throughput.
-I think we have to say throughput, because there are chips faster, but they don't or aren't capable of taking advantage of parallism.
+Parallelism and reconfigurability are major highlights for using an FPGA.

+Parallelism allows us to increase data throughput while reducing the clock.

+Processors tend to increase the clock to get more data over some period of time.

 When FPGA
 ==================